-Pillsbury Mountain is a 3.1 mile moderately trafficked out and back trail located near Lake Pleasant, NY that features a river and is only recommended for very experienced adventurers.
+Pillsbury Mountain is a 3.1 mile moderately trafficked out and back trail located near Lake Pleasant, New York that features a river and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking, walking, and birding and is accessible from April until October.

 Pillsbury Mountain is one of the highest peaks in the southern Adirondacks at 3,597 feet in elevation!
 The views are only accessible on the fire tower.
 Note: some may need to park at Sled Harbor Clearing and walk an additional 1.5 miles to the trailhead.